 3D culture of cancer cells

 There is a significant need for more predictive in vitro efficacy assays in oncology to reduce both the number of costly drug failures in clinical trials and the number of animals used in pre-clinical testing.
 Performing certain cell-based assays in 3D can improve their relevance as models.
 Cells grown in a 3D micro-environment have different morphology to those grown in 2D on tissue culture plastic and are in contact with other cells which influences tissue-specific gene expression, cell growth and the uptake and metabolism of drugs.
 It is known that the tumour physiological environment is intimately connected with cancer growth and progression.
-The Mimetix® 96-well tissue culture plate provides an ideal architectural environment to support the growth of cells in 3D, i.e. as a tissue rather than a flat layer, in a format that is easy to automate in the laboratory.
+Mimetix® scaffolds provide an ideal architectural environment to support the growth of cells in 3D, i.e. as a tissue rather than a flat layer, in formats that are easy to automate.

 HMT3909S8 breast cancer cells were grown in 3D in Mimetix 96-well plates.
 Over a 10-day culture period, total cell number increased steadily.
 The measurements were very consistent (CVs of <10%); comparable variability to that seen in 2D experiments (Data from Avanticell Science Ltd.)